idiap/facereclib/docs/index.rst

 For any of these parts, several different types are implemented in the |project|, and basically any combination of the five parts can be executed.
 For each type, several meta-parameters can be tested.
-This results in a nearly infinite amount of possible face recognition algorithms that can be run using the current setup.
+This results in a nearly infinite amount of possible face recognition experiments that can be run using the current setup.
-But it is also possible to use your own database, preprocessing, feature type or face recognition algorithm and test this against the baseline algorithms implemented in the |project|.
+But it is also possible to use your own database, preprocessing, feature type, or face recognition algorithm and test this against the baseline algorithms implemented in the |project|.

 If you are interested, please continue reading: